WidgetsBurritos/drupal-patch-checker/README.md

 A simple helper script for checking composer dependencies to ensure it's not adding `hook_update_N()` functions via patches.

+## Why This Exists

+I recently realized that [using patches containing hook_update_N() is risky](https://www.widgetsandburritos.com/posts/2018-12-07/patching-production-drupal-sites-hook-update-n-risky).
+Long story short, it could potentially create conflicts with other module updates, meaning some update hooks may never run at all.
+This can create have some negative effects down the road.
+This script helps preempt those issues.

 ## First Time Setup
 Install this package as a dev dependency: